gnonio/gl-compute/README.md

 ```

 ****
-Disclaimer: this is an hobbyist approach, don't let my code bad practices deceive you.
+Disclaimer: Hobbyist approach.
 Not used to this package and modules managers from the point of the developer.
-I used npm to install and browserify to build modules into standalone versions.
-I am also keeping a custom modules.js which once parsed by browserify spits a file exposing all dependencies the project requires into a single file.
-Comments in code is me YELLING at myself not you. ;)
+I used npm to install modules.
+I am also keeping a custom file (modules.js) which once parsed by browserify spits a file exposing all dependencies the project requires into a single file (node_modules.js).